Azure/Azure-Sentinel/Playbooks/Incident-Status-Sync-To-WDATP/readme.md

 ![Picture3](./Graphics/3.gif)

-what we would be interested to see is in particular the VendorOriginID attribute

-which represents the Alert ID as it is stored in MDATP originally (from the source)
+The VendorOriginID is the attribute which represents the Alert ID as it is stored in MDATP originally at the source.

-So apparently this is the matching attribute that we can use to build up the playbook.
+So this is the matching attribute that could be used to create the playbook with.

-following is an example of a sample playbook for demonstration:
+Following is an example of a sample playbook for demonstration:

-This is how the logic app (Playbook) looks like:
+This picture shows how the playbook looks like after being created.

 ![Picture4](./Graphics/4.gif)

-looking at the steps:
+Following is the main steps:

 **Step#1**: When a response to an Azure Sentinel alert is triggered:

-This step simply implies when the playbook will be triggered
+This step is default trigger that has to be used when the playbook will be triggered

 **Step#2:** Alert - Get incident

-In this step we will need to fill it up with dynamic attributes
+In this step the fields can be filled up with dynamic attributes as shown in the picture

 ![Picture5](./Graphics/5.gif)